Leave this site

 We are aware of recent concerns over security of data obtained by certain types of drones and comply with national guidelines for mitigating potential data vulnerabilities of drones.

-We use the same processes for storing images taken by our drones as we do for our Body Worn Video cameras.
+We use the same processes for storing images taken by our drones as we do for any third-party imagery.

-If you wish to make a complaint, please use the complaints form.
+If you wish to make a complaint, please use our complaints form.